That’s the question we ask ourselves every day in our quest to develop new, leading edge technologies to enhance efficiencies for food processing.

 H&C works alongside the following technology partners who provide complementary equipment which allows us to provide complete solutions to our clients.

-Our sister company, Mercer Stainless designs and fabricates high quality plant and equipment for the food processing industries in New Zealand and Australia.
+Also part of MHM Automation, Mercer Stainless designs and fabricates high quality plant and equipment for the food processing industries in New Zealand and Australia.

 Starfrost is a UK-based manufacturer of IQF and Spiral tunnels for the chilling and freezing of a range of food products.
 Milmeq represents Starfrost technology in the Oceania region.